 A sudden magical spell surrounds the temple.
-And then the mist comes calling as the skies suddenly turn from blue into a pale white.
+And then the mist comes calling as the skies suddenly turn from blue to a pale white.
 A never ending flight of steps decorated with ornate sculptures takes you towards the Pagodas of Pura Besakih.

 Located amid courtyards, the many shrines are built in clusters at various levels, almost giving you a sense of climbing the summit.
 The Hindu philosophy of Mount Meru being at the center of all universes is reinforced here through the architecture.

-We follow the locals into the shrines, but are told that we cannot enter the sanctum.
+We follow the locals into the shrines but are told that we cannot enter the sanctum.
 I look around and see wisps of clouds floating around, covering almost everything from small villages, lush terraced fields to the mountain peaks.
 For a moment, we just lose ourselves in the silence.